osquery/foundation/docs/office-hours/20200218_meeting_notes.md

 Current state is that it bumps into the 4h time out.
 The machines are 2core, and not super big.

-A chunk of time of the build time is in third party dependancies, so if we had a layer that could use pre-compiled ones that might help.
-Discussion about whether or not using the system dependancy layer.
+A chunk of time of the build time is in third party dependencies, so if we had a layer that could use pre-compiled ones that might help.
+Discussion about whether or not using the system dependency layer.

 ## BPF stuff